IGME-330-01-2235/w12-example-websockets/README.md

 Open the terminal within the `/server` folder and run `npm i && npm start`.

-Then, open the terminal with in the `/client` folder and run `npm i && npm host` - and open the browser to `localhost:5173` one or many times.
+Then, open the terminal within the `/client` folder and run `npm i && npm host` - and open the browser to `localhost:5173` one or many times.
 (To have other users on the same network connect, they can use the ip-address-based URL shown in the terminal).